odioski/wikiSpyder/README.md

 # Installation

     - wikiSpyder-1.0 works with Python 3.12
-    - re (RegEx module), pyQt6, and other imported modules will be downloaded if not already available upon first launch.
+    - re (RegEx module), pyQt6, and other imported modules will be downloaded if not oAdded cross-hatching bit.n the system upon first launch.
     - Another option is to use pip install -r requirements.txt to grab all the dependecies.
     - However, depending on your system you'll most likely need to invoke a venv to run pip effectively or let your ide install the neccessary libraries.

 # Gifts

-If you woud like to buy me a cup of coffee that would be very kind of you.
+If you'd like to buy me a cup of coffee that would be very kind of you.

 Donations are accepted here: PAYPAL | If you'd like to remain TOTALLY anonymous it's completely UNDERSTOOD by me.
 Such proceeds are accepted here: BITCOIN WALLET.